Duke Realty (NYSE:DRE) Upgraded to Buy at Truist Financial

 Truist Financial upgraded shares of Duke Realty (NYSE:DRE) from a hold rating to a buy rating in a report published on Thursday, Price Targets.com reports.
 Truist Financial currently has $63.00 price target on the real estate investment trust’s stock.
 Truist Financial also issued estimates for Duke Realty’s Q1 2022 earnings at $0.43 EPS, Q2 2022 earnings at $0.48 EPS, Q3 2022 earnings at $0.49 EPS, Q4 2022 earnings at $0.50 EPS, FY2022 earnings at $1.90 EPS, FY2023 earnings at $2.08 EPS, FY2024 earnings at $2.31 EPS, FY2025 earnings at $2.60 EPS and FY2026 earnings at $3.05 EPS.

 Several other analysts also recently weighed in on DRE.
+Morgan Stanley lifted their target price on Duke Realty from $51.00 to $60.00 and gave the stock an equal weight rating in a research report on Monday, November 22nd.
+Mizuho lifted their target price on Duke Realty from $50.00 to $65.00 in a research report on Thursday, January 13th.
 BMO Capital Markets downgraded Duke Realty from an outperform rating to a market perform rating and set a $68.00 target price for the company. in a research report on Friday, January 7th.
-Royal Bank of Canada upgraded Duke Realty from a sector perform rating to an outperform rating and raised their price target for the company from $55.00 to $65.00 in a research note on Friday, November 19th.
-Mizuho raised their price target on Duke Realty from $50.00 to $65.00 in a research note on Thursday, January 13th.
-Raymond James raised their price target on Duke Realty from $61.00 to $68.00 and gave the company an outperform rating in a research note on Monday, January 10th.
-Finally, Morgan Stanley raised their price target on Duke Realty from $51.00 to $60.00 and gave the company an equal weight rating in a research note on Monday, November 22nd.
+Wells Fargo & Company lowered Duke Realty from an overweight rating to an equal weight rating in a research note on Tuesday, December 14th.
+Finally, Raymond James raised their price target on Duke Realty from $61.00 to $68.00 and gave the company an outperform rating in a research note on Monday, January 10th.
 Five analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
 According to MarketBeat, Duke Realty currently has an average rating of Buy and an average price target of $59.91.

 The business also recently announced a quarterly dividend, which will be paid on Monday, February 28th.
 Shareholders of record on Wednesday, February 16th will be paid a $0.28 dividend.
 The ex-dividend date is Tuesday, February 15th.
 This represents a $1.12 annualized dividend and a yield of 1.94%.
 Duke Realty’s dividend payout ratio (DPR) is presently 49.78%.